Morph: A Motion-free Physics Optimization Framework for Human Motion Generation: Related Work

 \textbf{Physically Plausible Motion Generation.} Physical plausibility refers to the degree to which generated motions adhere to physical rules, such as foot sliding, foot-ground contact, and body leaning.
 Generating physically-plausible motions is crucial for many real-world applications, such as animation and virtual reality.
 Recently, a few works have attempted to address this challenge \cite{Yuan_2023_physdiff, han2024reindiffuse, tseng2023edge}.
 For example, \cite{Yuan_2023_physdiff,han2024reindiffuse} integrate physical constraints into the diffusion process, iteratively applying physics and diffusion to maintain alignment with motion data distribution while enhancing physical realism.
 EDGE \cite{tseng2023edge} introduces auxiliary losses to align specific aspects of physical realism, specifically for generating more physically plausible dances.
-However, these methods tailor physic optimization to diffusion models and require real motion data, limiting their flexibility and scalability.
-In contrast, we propose a model-agnostic, motion-free physics optimization framework that decouples physics optimization from the generation model and learns to enhance physical plausibility without real motion data, offering a more economical and versatile solution.
+However, these methods rely on real motion data and have not fully demonstrated generalizability across different motion generation models and tasks, limiting their flexibility and scalability.